-- If approved for credit recovery, a timeline for completion is established. - B. Timelines will be set for the completion of the credit recovery class. - 1.
-A student who fails to make an effort to start the credit recovery course within 5 days of the established timeline will be counseled by the counselor - 2.
-A student who fails to it recovery course within δ days will be counseled by the principal. - A student who fails to make an effort to start the credit recovery course within 10 days may be removed from the program. - 4.
+If approved for credit recovery, a timeline for completion is established.

+- 3. Timelines will be set for the completion of the credit recovery class. - 1.
+A student who fails to make an effort to start the credit recovery course within 5 days of the established timeline will be counseled by the counselor. - A student who fails to make an effort to start the credit recovery course within 8 days will be counseled by the principal. - 3.
+A student who fails to make an effort to start the credit recovery course within 10 days may be removed from the program. - 4.
 A student who fails to complete the timeline established on the application will be removed from credit recovery, unless a waiver is given for special circumstance by the administration.